 Bright Spark Power is a new power company entering the Australian market with claims of being ‘clean and green focussed’ and ‘wholly owned and operated in Australia.’
-The retailer has launched a few offers in NSW, with plans to expand to Queensland and beyond in the coming months.
-Priding itself on bringing a fresh perspective to the energy retail market, through its simple plans and interest in the renewable energy space, Bright Spark Power endeavours to create a splash in the NSW energy retail market.
+The retailer has launched a few offers across NSW, and has recently expanded into Queensland.
+Priding itself on bringing a fresh perspective to the energy retail market, through its simple plans and interest in the renewable energy space, Bright Spark Power endeavours to create a splash in local energy retail markets.

 Bright Spark Power Energy Plans

-Bright Spark Power has launched in NSW with two market offers with different features.
-They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘No Contract’, with more savings coming when a customer commits to stay with the retailer for a year.
+Bright Spark Power has launched in NSW and QLD with two market offers with different features.
+They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘Pay As You Go’, with more savings coming when a customer commits to stay with the retailer for a year.
 Like many other providers, Bright Spark Power has opted to offer plans without conditional discounts, rather concentrating on low rates.

 The 12 Month Contract plan is slightly cheaper than Bright Spark’s other offer, coming with fixed rates for that time period.
 Although this is a fixed rate plan, the retailer also promises to pass on new, lower rates in the event that prices drop.
 This plan carries comparatively low rates that mirror the No Contract plan, only coming out cheaper due to its lack of connection fee.
 However, there is a $40 exit fee.

 Bright Spark Power Gas